ktokto313/Text-based-C-game/README.md

- A text based C game in terminal written to show skill learnt in OSG202 (FPTU) The rest is ChatGPT gen
+ A text based C game in terminal written to show skill learnt in OSG202 (FPTU)

+The rest is ChatGPT gen

+Disclaimer: the combat.c file is not at the best shape and merged into main without reviewing properly, it just works for our interest at the time being.

  # 🧙‍♂️ Text-Based Turn-Based RPG (C Language)